OSGConnect/OUTDATED-tutorial-fsurf/README.md

 This command may be placed at the end of your .bashrc file so that it will automatically run when you log in.

-##  Setup on your laptop or desktop as a remote client
+##  Setup on laptop or desktop

-Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) with the `curl` command. `curl` is a utility to copy the content of the url.
+Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) as a remote client with the `curl` command which is a utility to copy the content of the url.
 Open a terminal window and then run:

       curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf'
       chmod +x fsurf